MadeInTexasLLC/MakeraCarveraCNC/README.md

-# Beginner's Guide to the Makera Carvera CNC with Fusion 360
+# Beginner's Guide to the Makera Carvera CNC with Fusion360
 Everything needed to get your Carvera CNC up and running with Fusion360

 ## What This Guide Includes